mayurankv/Obsidian-Code-Styler/README.md

 ## Appearance

+### Codeblock

+Codeblocks can have their curvature changed in settings to make them appear more or less rounded.

+They can also have colored left borders based on the language (colors match the language icon) if enabled in settings.
+The width of this border can also be changed.

 ### Header

 The header is displayed in the following cases:

 - You specified a `title:`
 - You specified `fold` If you specified `fold` but did not specify `title:` or `fold:` a default text from settings will be displayed on the header (the default is 'Collapsed Code')
-- You defined a codeblock language via ` ```language` and set the `Display Header Language Tags` setting to `always` or the `Display Header Language Icons` setting to `always` in the theme settings
+- You defined a codeblock language via ` ```language` and set the `Display Header Language Tags` setting to `Always` or the `Display Header Language Icons` setting to `Always` in the theme settings

 If the header is displayed, folding works as well.
-If the `Display Header Language Tags` setting is set to `always`, then the header will display the codeblock language as well.
+If the `Display Header Language Tags` setting is set to `Always`, then the header will display the codeblock language always and if it is set to `If Header Shown`, it will only display when the header is displayed (i.e. the `title` parameter is set).

+You can enable the option in the settings page to display icons in the header.
+When this option is set to `If Header Shown`, if the language specified in the codeblock has an icon and the codeblock header is displayed (i.e. the `title` parameter is set), then the icon will be displayed.
+When this option is set to `Always`, the header with icon will always be shown if the language specified in the codeblock has an icon.
+Icons can also be set to grayscale or resized in settings.
+There are currently around 170 icons available for different languages.

+The language tag text and title text can also be styled to be bold and/or italic as well as a specific font.
+Furthermore, the font-size of the header text can be changed.

 Example: